- Best Overall: Frolic! Flower School With Chelsea Fuss

 In this almost two-hour free class, Erin Phraner from Good Housekeeping TV demonstrates seven different versions of DIY wreaths on the magazine’s YouTube channel.

-Phraner begins by breaking down the variety of types of wreath bases: Wreath types range from budget-friendly classic styrofoam base, extruded light foam base (good for wrapping things around), and wood or cardboard bases to wire bases (especially good for burlap wreaths), wire wreath bases with ties (aka EZ wreaths), and wreath bases constructed out of two pool noodles, for the ultimate jumbo wreath.
+Phraner begins by breaking down the various types of wreath bases: Wreath types range from budget-friendly classic styrofoam base, extruded light foam base (good for wrapping things around), and wood or cardboard bases to wire bases (especially good for burlap wreaths), wire wreath bases with ties (aka EZ wreaths), and wreath bases constructed out of two pool noodles for the ultimate jumbo wreath.

 After setting up her station with tape and scissors, Phraner starts each individual wreath tutorial.
 First up is the rustic and cozy Burlap Candy Cane wreath, featuring a technique that can easily be customized with different colors for different holidays throughout the year, such as Valentine’s Day.
 Next is the Ribbon Ring wreath, where you can play with the color and texture of your chosen ribbons for a professional look.
 Also spotlighted are wreaths constructed of evergreen (you can use real branches or faux), painted pinecones, and more.